 All of the outstanding shares of New Gaylord capital stock are and, until immediately prior to the Distribution, will continue to be held beneficially and of record by Old Gaylord.
-The following table sets forth, as of June 19, 1997 or such other date as indicated in the footnotes to the table, the beneficial ownership of Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock by each Named Executive Officer of Old Gaylord who will continue to be an executive officer of New Gaylord following the Distribution, the executive officers and directors of New Gaylord as a group, and each stockholder known to management of Old Gaylord to beneficially own more than five percent of the outstanding Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock.
-Also set forth below are the number of shares of New Gaylord Common Stock that each person or entity will own immediately after the Distribution, on a proforma basis, assuming no change in ownership of the outstanding shares of Old Gaylord Common Stock.
+The following table sets forth, as of March 3, 1997 or such other date as indicated in the footnotes to the table, the beneficial ownership of Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock by each Named Executive Officer of Old Gaylord who will continue to be an executive officer of New Gaylord following the Distribution, the executive officers and directors of New Gaylord as a group, and each stockholder known to management of Old Gaylord to beneficially own more than five percent of the outstanding Old Gaylord Class A Common Stock or Old Gaylord Class B Common Stock.
+Also set forth below are the number of shares of New Gaylord Common Stock that each person or entity will own immediately after the Distribution, on a pro forma basis, assuming no change in ownership of the outstanding shares of Old Gaylord Common Stock.

 Each share of Old Gaylord Class B Common Stock is convertible into one share of Old Gaylord Class A Common Stock.
 Accordingly, under federal securities laws governing beneficial ownership, holders of Old Gaylord Class B Common Stock are deemed to beneficially own the same number of shares of Old Gaylord Class A Common Stock as shares of Old Gaylord Class B Common Stock beneficially owned.
-The beneficial ownership of Old Gaylord Class A Common Stock shown in the table does not include shares of Old Gaylord Class B Common Stock beneficially owned by such holder.
+The beneficial ownership of Old Gaylord Class B Common Stock shown in the table does not include shares of Old Gaylord Class B Common Stock beneficially owned by such holder.
 In accordance with the provisions of Rule 13d-3 of the Exchange Act, the beneficial ownership of Old Gaylord Class A Common Stock in the table below includes shares issuable upon the exercise of stock options if such options are currently exercisable or exercisable within 60 days of the date hereof.
-The beneficial ownership of New Gaylord Common Stock following the Distribution shown in the table below does not include shares issuable upon the exercise of stock options that will be granted upon the conversion of outstanding Old Gaylord stock options because the number of such shares is presently indeterminable.
-See "EXECUTIVE COMPENSATION -- Issuance of New Gaylord Options and Conversion of Old Gaylord Options."
 Unless otherwise indicated, Old Gaylord and New Gaylord believe that the beneficial owner set forth in the table has sole voting and investment power.